-The Board of Directors recommended a final dividend of Re.
-1 per equity share subject to TDS for the financial year ended 31st March 2021.
+The Board of Directors has recommended a final dividend of ₹.
+1 per equity share subject to TDS for the financial year ended 31st March 2022.
+This results in a total outflow of ₹.
+150 Lakhs (PY ₹.
+150 Lakhs).
 The payment is subject to the approval of the shareholders in the ensuing Annual General Meeting of the Company.
-The final dividend declared in the previous year was Rs.
-1.50 per equity share, subject to TDS.
+The final dividend declared in the previous year was ₹.
+1 per equity share subject to TDS.